South London Gallery, 2021

 “I started to think about various geometries emerging from the architecture surrounding the space and how they might be re-integrated into it as the basis of a design.”

-Collaborating with 6a architects and the horticulturists of Kew Gardens in London, Orozco completed Orozco Garden over more than two years, opening it to the public in 2016.
+Collaborating with 6a architects and the horticulturists of Kew Gardens in London, Orozco’s Orozco Garden took more than two years to complete and opened to the public in 2016.
 Prior to this commission, Orozco had never worked on garden design.
-He incorporated the recurring circles present in his artistic practice into the garden’s layout, transforming the paved, hard-to-access area behind the main building of the South London Gallery into a unique work.
-Orozco used brick-sized York stone to outline interweaving circles, reflecting movement and fluidity, and through subtle variations in form and height, divided the space into different activity zones.
+He incorporated the recurring motif of circles from his creative work in the garden’s layout, transforming the paved, hard-to-access area behind the South London Gallery’s main building into a unique work.
+Orozco used brick-sized York stone to outline interweaving circles, reflecting movement and fluidity, and through subtle variations in form and height, to divide the space into different activity zones.
 Each zone is planted with distinct vegetation or includes water features, giving each circle its own character.
 Some of the York stones used in the garden were taken from the gallery’s original Victorian building.
 Over time, the plants grow naturally, as the artist intended, resonating with the garden’s design concept based on urban ruins and blending harmoniously with the surrounding environment.